AravDesai/Rust_Experiments/broken_url_finder/README.md

 + [x] add CI to your repo. fmt, clippy -- infra
 + [x] Use clap or cli-rs for clap -- rust specific toolings
 + [x] use fewer strings -- type theory learnings
-+ [ ] parallize your program -- system programming learnings
++ [x] parallelize your program -- system programming learnings

++ [ ] Write benchmarks for different methods of parallelization - channels, async - await, test different inputs

 in the form of a PR -- git learning